 Context

-In 1978, ecologist Ramon Margalef published a mandala (Margalef 1978) that could be used to describe the abundance of various phytoplankton in regions of ocean waters based on two factors: turbulence and nutrient availability.
-Phytoplankton vary in size (from large phytoplankton cells like diatoms to small ones such as dinoflagellates), so Margalef theorized that turbulence helped keep larger cells at surface waters so they would be able to get sunlight and photosynthesize.
-Larger phytoplankton also need more nutrients for survival in comparison to smaller phytoplankton, so more larger phytoplankton were expected to be found in regions with more nutrients than smaller phytoplankton.
-These phytoplankton will then have to compete against one another for available nutrients.
-However, these theories previously made do not match with real world observations of global ocean waters.
-In this paper, Behrenfeld et al suggest a different way to view phytoplankton abundances that does not involve competition amongst phytoplankton for nutrients or turbulence, but rather size, which effects predator and prey relations and their adaptability to various environmental conditions.
+Past theory proposed a way to describe the abundance of phytoplankton of different sizes in the ocean based on two factors: turbulence and nutrient availability.
+The theory predicts turbulence prevents larger cells from sinking to a depth where they no longer receive sunlight to photosynthesize.
+Larger phytoplankton also grow faster in the presence of ample nutrients than smaller phytoplankton.
+Therefore, larger species are predicted to comprise the majority of phytoplankton in regions with high turbulence and high nutrients, such as the Southern Ocean by Antarctica.
+In this paper, Behrenfeld et al suggest a different way to view phytoplankton abundances that does not involve competition amongst phytoplankton for nutrients or the turbulence in the ocean, but rather how size effects predator and prey interactions, and how well phytoplankton respond to sudden changes in their environment.

-Behrenfeld et al uses a theoretical model to study a food web with phytoplankton (prey) and zooplanktons (predators) of different sizes.
-In this model, smaller zooplankton were limited to eating smaller phytoplankton, but larger zooplankton could eat small to large phytoplankton, since that is what will naturally fit in their mouths.
-Using these parameters, the authors were able to calculate how much phytoplankton there were for all possible sizes and compare their calculations to what had been observed/measured in global ocean regions.
-These calculations revealed that traditional models often underestimated how much small phytoplankton there are in a region, as smaller phytoplankton tended to outnumber larger phytoplankton regardless of how many nutrients present in a region.
+Behrenfeld et al use a theoretical model to study a food web with phytoplankton (prey) and zooplanktons (predators) of different sizes.
+In this model, smaller zooplankton were limited to eating smaller phytoplankton, but larger zooplankton could eat small to large phytoplankton.
+Using these assumptions, the authors were able to calculate how many phytoplankton there should be across different sizes.
+They compared their calculations to global observations of phytoplankton size distributions.
+While models based on competition for nutrients underestimate the relative proportion of small phytoplankton, Behrenfeld et al’s model does not.

-Nutrient competition in this model was shown not to play a big role in phytoplankton abundance.
-More nutrients being mixed with surface waters mixing causes so much phytoplankton growth that these blooms can be seen from space.
-But how do phytoplankton blooms work?
-The authors present a more complete picture of this phenomenon by saying there was delay between prey responses to environmental conditions and the predator’s response to their prey (there was a delay between phytoplankton responding to more nutrients being available by growing and zooplankton eating phytoplankton).
+It is important to note that Behrenfeld’s model does not take into account seasonal changes in phytoplankton communities called ‘blooms.’
+Blooms occur when changes in ocean mixing provide additional nutrients to the surface, ‘fertilizing’ phytoplankton to the point where blooms can be seen from space.
+The authors adjust their model to explain seasonal blooms.
+While phytoplankton can respond more or less immediately to nutrient fertilization, predators have a lag time before they start eating more.
 The authors claim that small predators can respond to changes in food availability quickly while it takes longer for larger predators to respond to their environments.
-In other words, small zooplankton tend to eat zooplankton within their size range quicklier than larger zooplankton.
-Because of the slow response of large zooplankton, larger phytoplankton carry a growth advantage in which they can grow more and survive longer before large predators finally react and eat them.
+The slow response of large zooplankton gives an advantage to large phytoplankton, who don’t face increased grazing pressure until long after smaller phytoplankton do.

-Traditional models overestimate the role competition plays in phytoplankton communities.
-This study veers from traditional models and suggests that zooplankton predation is what drives the abundance of phytoplankton populations.
-Their model could sufficiently explain real world observations of phytoplankton communities globally, as well as the advantage larger phytoplankton have within said communities.
-This more nuanced version of Margalef’s mandala that better represents out current knowledge of phytoplankton abundances.
+Traditional models claim competition plays a primary role in structuring phytoplankton communities.
+This study veers from traditional models and suggests zooplankton predation structures phytoplankton communities.
+Their model could sufficiently explain real world observations of phytoplankton communities in global observations, encouraging future research on phytoplankton community assembly to pay increased attention to predation and not just competition for nutrients.

 Main Bullet Points: